Many people wish to know the answer to this question: how much should I weigh? However, there is no single ideal weight for all individuals.

-Calculating body fat percentage may be a good way to measure a person’s fitness level because it reflects the person’s body composition.
-BMI, in contrast, does not distinguish between fat and muscle mass.
+Calculating body fat percentage may be a suitable way to measure a person’s fitness level because it reflects their body composition, unlike DMI, WHR, and WtHR.

 How to measure body fat

-The most common ways of measuring body fat percentage is to use a skinfold measurement, which uses special calipers to pinch the skin.
+The most common way of measuring body fat percentage is to use a skinfold measurement, which uses special calipers to pinch the skin.

-The health professional will measure tissue on the thigh, abdomen, chest (for men) or upper arm (for women).
-The techniques provide an accurate reading within around 3.5 percent, according to ACE.
+A health professional will measure tissue on the thigh, abdomen, and chest for males or upper arm for females.

 - hydrostatic body fat measuring, or “underwater weighing”